makerspet/makerspet.github.io/_pages/shipping-policy.md

 <h4 class="h4">Customer Support</h4>

+<p>I personally test every board, LiDAR, motor and visually inspect all parts before shipping.<p>

-<p>If you were looking to initiate a return for a potentially defective product please consider browsing Maker's Pet support resources:</p>
+<p>If you are looking to initiate a return for a potentially defective product please consider browsing Maker's Pet support resources:</p>
 <p><ul>
   <li>our <a href="https://github.com/makerspet/support/discussions">Support forum</a></li>
   <li>instruction and troubleshooting videos on our <a href="https://youtube.com/@makerspet/">YouTube channel</a></li>